Christoph Moufang: Education

 Moufang was born at Mainz, where he also received his primary education.
 In 1834 he entered the Rhenish Frederick William's University of Bonn, first taking up medicine, but soon turning to theology.
-Among his masters were Klee, Windischmann, and Walter.
+Among his masters were Heinrich Klee, Karl Joseph Hieronymus Windischmann, and Ferdinand Walter.
 In 1837 he went to Munich, and then next year took the prescribed theological examinations at Gießen, after which he entered the ecclesiastical seminary at Mainz, where he was ordained to the priesthood on 19 December 1839.

-His first appointment was as curate in Seligenstadt, where his uncle, Adam Franz Lennig, later vicar-general and dean of the Mainz Cathedral, was pastor.
+Moufang's first appointment was as curate in Seligenstadt, where his uncle, Adam Franz Lennig, later vicar-general and dean of the Mainz Cathedral, was pastor.
 Lennig stimulated in him a broad interest for the religious questions of the time.
 Moufang also taught at the pro-gymnasium at Seligenstadt.
 After Seligenstadt he was charged with the parish of Bensheim, then of the parish at St. Quintin's Church, Mainz.
-In 1845 he became the religious instructor at the Mainz gymnasium.
+In 1845 he became the religious instructor at the Mainz Gymnasium.

 Mission

-In 1854 bishop Von Ketteler re-established the philosophical and theological school in connexion with the seminary at Mainz, and he appointed Moufang regent of the seminary, as well as professor of moral and pastoral theology.
+In 1854, Wilhelm Emmanuel von Ketteler, the Bishop of Mainz, re-established the philosophical and theological school in connexion with the seminary at Mainz.
+He appointed Moufang regent of the seminary, as well as professor of moral and pastoral theology.

 Moufang became a canon on 6 November 1854.
 He was appointed as spiritual adviser and member of the diocesan court on 2 December of the same year.
 On the occasion of the twenty-fifth anniversary of his priesthood the theological faculty of Würzburg awarded him an honorary Doctor of Theology degree.

-When Lennig died in 1866, Bishop von Ketteler asked Moufang to succeed Lennig as dean of the cathedral and vicar-general.
+When Lennig died in 1866, von Ketteler asked Moufang to succeed Lennig as dean of the cathedral and vicar-general.
 Moufang declined, preferring to devote himself to the seminary.
-In November 1868 he was summoned to Rome for the preparatory work of the First Vatican Council, and was assigned to the committee for ecclesiastico-political matters under Cardinal Reisach.
-During the Kulturkampf, to Moufang's great sorrow, the theological school of the seminary was closed (1877) by hostile legislation.
+In November 1868 he was summoned to Rome for the preparatory work of the First Vatican Council, and was assigned to the committee for ecclesiastico-political matters under Karl-August von Reisach.
+In 1877, the theological school of the seminary was closed due to legislation in the Kulturkampf.

 Ordination

-Bishop Von Ketteler died on 13 July 1877, after which the cathedral chapter elected Moufang bishop of the diocese.
-However the Hessian grand ducal government refused to confirm that.
-So the elect Moufang served as administrator only.
+After the death of von Ketteler on 13 July 1877, the cathedral chapter elected Moufang bishop of the diocese.
+However, the Hessian grand ducal government refused to confirm his election, so Moufang served as administrator only.
 The ten years that he carried this charge while the seminary was shuttered were difficult for Moufang, primarily due to the hostile attitude of the government.

 On 16 April 1886 Leo XIII made Moufang a domestic prelate.
-Under Bishop Paul Leopold Haffner the theological school of the seminary was reopened on 25 October 1887, and Moufang again directed the seminary as regent, although he soon had to relinquish this charge due to poor health.
+Under Bishop Paul Leopold Haffner, the theological school of the seminary was reopened on 25 October 1887, and Moufang again directed the seminary as regent, although he soon had to relinquish this charge due to poor health.
 He died in 1890.